Depending on your personal circumstances and annual household income you could be eligible to receive financial assistance through Child Tax Credit.

 Disabled Child Element of Child Tax Credit

-If you are claiming Disability Living Allowance for your child you may be able to claim additional support through the disabled child element of Child Tax Credit.
-There are two elements available:
+If you're claiming Disability Living Allowance for your child you may be able to receive additional financial support through the disabled child elements shown below:

 How to claim